 So What is windows Prefetch?

-prefetch makes cache files of your applications so you can access them faster. in a straightforward way, it helps you to slow down application loading time.
+prefetch makes cache files of your applications so you can access them faster. in a straightforward way, prefetch helps you to slow down application loading time.

-let me explain what is prefetch with a scenario.
+let’s understand what is prefetch with a little example.

-you are reading something on a website on your PC, and suddenly your PC goes off, and the next time when you open your pc you can see all your tabs and webpages just the way it was before.
+you are reading something on a website on your computer, and suddenly your computer goes off, and the next time when you open your computer, you realize all your tabs and webpages are still open just the way it was before.

 have you ever thought about why?